minkminkk/etl-online-retail/README.md

 ### 4.2.
 Visualization

-After running ETL pipeline, access Superset webserver (`localhost:8080`), login using credentials in part `3.2`.
+Once the DAG finished, access Superset webserver (`localhost:8080`), login using credentials in part `3.2`.
 Then enter the available dashboard and see the visualization.

 ![Dashboard](imgs/dashboard.jpg)